We would encourage you to explore South Korea by car.

 You don’t need a car in Seoul, because it’s much easier and cheaper to use public transport.
-We recommend you to pick up your car once you leave Seoul.
+We recommend picking up your car once you leave Seoul.

-We picked up our car in a location in the center of Seoul and the language barrier turned to be challenging when we got offered a rate which was more than 10% of the rate that we had booked.
+We picked up our car in a location in the center of Seoul and the language barrier turned out to be challenging when we got offered a rate that was more than 10% higher than the rate that we had booked.

 We finally resolved this by calling the Avis location at the airport who mastered English better and acted as an intermediary.

 We used Google Translate a lot during our South Korean road trip.
 Make sure you have the app installed on your phone.